 To Qualify: Mass Save HEAT Loans can be used on a variety of projects and come with several specific requirements:

 Note: While all technologies are eligible, certain configurations or equipment models may be ineligible for the HEAT Loan.
 Speak to your installer if you have any questions or concerns.

-This table reflects the base price ranges that our installers are offering.
+This table reflects the base price ranges that our installer is offering as of November 2022.
 Every home in Newton is different, and a wide range of factors could increase the cost of your installation, from more complex piping arrangements to electrical upgrades to ductwork modifications to enhanced features and aesthetics and more.
-Our installers will provide firm pricing and help you understand why your quote(s) differ from the pricing summarized here and what rebates you can receive.
-Our installers will also help you apply for rebates and register warranties for your equipment.
+Our installer will provide firm pricing and help you understand why your quote differs from the pricing summarized here and what rebates you can receive.
+Our installer will also help you apply for rebates and register warranties for your equipment.

 Air Source Heat Pump Base Pricing

 |Number of Indoor Units||Base Price Range||Heating Capacity Range|

 |Centrally Ducted – Installed Base Pricing (Including basic electrical connection to existing breaker box)||

 When using existing central air handler and adding heat pump heating/cooling module: $10,000 – $12,000

 When removing existing central air handler and replacing with new heat pump central air handler: $15,000 – $17,000